Now providing healthcare access to nearly 1.5 million kids, Hazel Health raises $33.5 million – TechCrunch

 And the demand just keeps increasing, according to Golomb.

 “Our pipeline has exploded,” he said.
 “A lot of the states have made expansion for telehealth and increasing access a priority.
-We were going to have eight or nine states that we were going to prioritize..
+We were going to have eight or nine states that we were going to prioritize.
 That’s priority number one… another big chunk is really making sure that we can invest in expanding the product to support that volume of states and finding ways to support our families and district partners.”